dvallin/spacegun/docs/tutorial.md

 configured image endpoint: http://localhost:5000
 [...]
 ```

+## Deploy things

 Spacegun is configured and ready to rock!
-In the next chapter we will look at how to create a new deployment from scratch using spacegun.
-But for now let us just create one with `kubectl` and update it with spacegun!
+How you can create Kubernetes deployments using Spaceguns artifacts is described in the next chapter, but let us create one with manually with `kubectl` for now.
+Will update it with spacegun afterwards!

 ```
 kubectl create -f https://k8s.io/examples/controllers/nginx-deployment.yaml